Double Cascade Model of Financial Crises: Networks with Random Skeletons

-It was argued in \cite{HurdGlee11} that the above construction of a probability measure on random networks implies a property called locally tree-like independence (LTI) extending the well-known locally tree-like property of configuration graphs that cycles of any fixed finite length occur only with an asymptotically zero density as the number of nodes $N$ goes to infinity for fixed $P,Q$.
-The probabilistic analysis to follow rests on assuming this extended type of independence holds as an approximation whose error goes to zero as $N\to\infty$: \\
+It was proven in \cite{Hurd2016} that the probability measure on random networks just defined has a property called locally tree-like independence (LTI) extending the well-known locally tree-like property of configuration graphs that cycles of any fixed finite length occur with an asymptotically zero density as the number of nodes $N$ goes to infinity for fixed $P,Q$.
+The probabilistic analysis to follow rests on this extended type of independence that holds as $N\to\infty$: \\

 {\bf The locally tree-like independence (LTI) property:\ } Consider the double cascade model defined by the collection of random variables $(\CN,\CE, \Delta, \Sigma, \Omega)$.
 Let $\CN_1,\CN_2\subset\CN$ be any two subsets that share exactly one node $\CN_1\cap\CN_2=\{v\}$ and let $X_1,X_2$ be any pair of random variables where for each $i=1,2$, $X_i$ is determined by the information on $\CN_i$.
 Then $X_1$ and $X_2$ are conditionally independent, conditioned on the information $\Delta_v,\Sigma_v,j_v, k_v$ located at the node $v$.